Sylvenas/tailwindcss-animation-property/README.md

-# tailwindcss-magic
+# tailwindcss-animation-property

 A plugin that provides utilities for animation property.
+The usual animation properties are provided, and animaton properties can be written dynamically using [JIT mode](https://v2.tailwindcss.com/docs/just-in-time-mode), or new properties can be added using the [configuration](#configuration).

+Preview the example live on CodeSandbox: [Check out DEMO]()

 - [animation-duration](#animation-duration)
 - [animation-delay](#animation-delay)